-Lindsey’s practice focuses on regulatory law, keeping industry clients compliant with ever-changing rules and regulations.
+Lindsey is the Chair of the firm’s CBD Oil Practice Group, and is highly knowledgeable about CBD and the attendant legal issues.
+As part of both her focus on CBD as well as her general regulatory law practice, Lindsey keeps industry clients compliant with ever-changing rules and regulations.
 She also works with corporations and insurance companies on litigation regarding insurance coverage, product liability, and asbestos defense.

 Regulatory and administrative law is a dynamic field, requiring agile navigation of the rules and regulations imposed by federal agencies including OSHA and FDA, as well as state and local-level agencies.
 Lindsey monitors the news and regularly attends national conferences, staying up-to-the-minute on the regulatory climate and industry developments.
 She has a natural facility for transforming complex information into understandable terms, and is often the first to blog about legal developments important to clients.